 The success of our business is dependent in large part on our continued ability to attract and retain our senior management, and other highly qualified personnel in our scientific, clinical, manufacturing and commercial organizations.
 There is intense competition in the biopharmaceutical industry for these types of personnel.
 In March 2017, our Board appointed a new Chief Executive Officer (CEO) and we have experienced other recent management changes.
-In addition, in 2017, we announced a relocation of the Company's global headquarters from New Haven, Connecticut to Boston, Massachusetts in 2018 and we began a company-wide restructuring to re-align our global organization with the Company's re-focused strategy.
-We will need to fill open positions resulting from employees who do not relocate to Boston.
+In addition, in the second guarter of 2018, we completed the relocation of our global headquarters from New Haven, Connecticut to Boston, Massachusetts and in 2017 we began a company-wide restructuring to re-align our global organization with the Company's re-focused strategy.
+We will need to fill many open positions as a result of employees who did not relocate to Boston.
 The relocation and restructuring have the potential to adversely impact our ability to recruit and/or retain key employees as well as to disrupt our business operations, financial conditions, programs, plans and strategies.